jhudson8/golang-chat-example/README.md

 Chat Log
 ----------
-Log files are in CSV format with the following columns
+Log files are in CSV format with the columns shown below.
+You *must* set the ```LogFile``` config value to be the absolute file location or no logs will be created.

 1. ***username***: the user that performed the action
 2. ***action***: the action that was taken (```message```/```enter```/```leave```/```connect```/```disconnect```)